The Identification Process

-The student should score as significantly exceeding grade level expectations in at least 5 out of the 6 components.
-A committee comprised of an administrator, the classroom teacher(s), and the Focus Resource Teacher will evaluate the data and make a determination of services needed.
+The student should score as significantly exceeding grade-level expectations in at least 5 out of the 6 components.
+A committee comprised of an administrator, the classroom teacher(s), and the Focus Resource Teacher will evaluate the data and make a determination of the services needed.
 One of the following three decisions will be made:

 - The student’s needs are currently being met in the classroom through differentiation.